Seyed Reza Bahaadini

-Seyed Reza Bahaadini (March 29, 1908 – July 19, 1997) was an Iranian Shia jurist, teacher of ethics and practical mysticism.
+Seyed Reza Bahaadini (29 March 1908 – 19 July 1997) was an Iranian Shia jurist, teacher of ethics and practical mysticism.
 He was one of the disciples of Abdul-Karim Haeri Yazdi, Seyyed Mohammad Hojjat Kooh Kamari, Seyyed Mohammad Taghi Khansari and Hossein Borujerdi.
 His greatest occupation and fame was his public or private debates on Islamic ethics courses, which lasted until the last days of his life.

 Birth and lineage

 Seyed Reza Bahaadini was born on 29 March 1908 in Qom, Iran.
-His lineage goes back to Ali ibn Husayn Zayn al-Abidin (the fourth Imam in Shiʻi Islam).
+His lineage goes back to Ali al-Sajjad (the fourth Imam in Shiʻi Islam).
 His father, Seyed Safi al-Din, was a pious man and one of the servants of the Fatima Masumeh Shrine, he had Islamic seminary education and was fluent in Quranic studies.
 His mother, Fatemeh Soltan, was from the descendant of the family of Mulla Sadra (Persian Twelver Shi'i Islamic mystic and philosopher).

 Education and career

 From the age of two, he was sent to primary local school to learn the surahs of Quran.
 After learning to recite the Quran, he learned to read and write.
 At the age of six, he entered the Islamic Seminary of Qom, where he began to study religious sciences.
 He entered Feyziyeh School at the age of 12 after passing the entrance exam.
 Due to his rich and extraordinary intelligence, he was noticed by the professors from the very beginning and he started learning specialized topics under the supervision of professors such as Sheikh Abolghasem Qomi (died 1934) and Mohammad Taghi Bafghi (died 1946).
 He also passed the intermediate seminary courses with professors Mirza Mohammad Ali Adib Tehrani (died 1949), Mirza Mohammad Razini Hamedani (died 1999), Mullah Ali Masoumi Hamadani (died 1978) and Sadr al-Din al-Sadr (died 1953).

 At the age of 19, he began the highest level of seminary courses such as Islamic jurisprudence and Principles of Islamic jurisprudence under Abdul-Karim Haeri Yazdi (died 1937), and after him, he benefited from the lessons of Seyyed Mohammad Hojjat Kooh Kamari (died 1953), Seyyed Mohammad Taghi Khansari (died 1952) and Hossein Borujerdi (died 1961).
 And since then, he first began to teaching general courses of literature, Islamic jurisprudence and principles for many years.
 After that, for nearly twenty years he has been teaching the highest level of seminary courses in the Islamic Seminary of Qom.